-LOCKPICKING DIFFICULTIES & MODIFIERS...

-Type of Lock Difficulty

-Simple key lock 2

-Complex key lock 4

-Combination lock 6

-Lock Condition Modifier

-Poorly constructed -2

-Well constructed +1

-Military or security style +2

-High security +3

-Lockpicking

-The character has the ability to open mechanical locks without a key or combination.
+ulty fier Lockpicking The character has the ability to open mechanical locks without a key or combination.
 The lockpicking skill does not cover electronic or computerized locking systems; these are dealt with by the security skill.
 Their security skill is also necessary to defeat traps and alarm systems around locks.

-Marksmanship

-The skill is used when firing any energy or projectile weapon.

-Missile Weapons

-This skill is used when firing any simple mechanical weapon that requires strength to operate.
+Marksmanship The skill is used when firing any energy or projectile weapon.
+Missile Weapons This skill is used when firing any simple mechanical weapon that requires strength to operate.
 Crossbows, however, fall under marksmanship because of their design.

-Sleight of Hand

-Sleight of hand covers misdirection, nimble fingers, and a good sense of timing.
+Sleight of Hand Sleight of hand covers misdirection, nimble fingers, and a good sense of timing.
 It's not for quietly removing objects from people; that's thievery.
 This skill is opposed by Perception.
 Opponents who are on their guard against this type of trickery may receive a bonus (at your discretion) to their Perception rolls.

-Thievery

-This skill covers such nefarious activities as picking pockets and hot-wiring vehicles, along with the complex actions of stealthily breaking into a house.
+Thievery This skill covers such nefarious activities as picking pockets and hot-wiring vehicles, along with the complex actions of stealthily breaking into a house.
 It does not cover reconnaissance (surveillance), opening locks (lockpicking), circumventing security systems (security), or sneaking (sneak).
 For times when the thief may be observed, use modifiers similar to those listed in the "Sleight of Hand Modifiers" chart.

-Thrown Weapons

-This skill covers the throwing of any object, including people.

-PHYSIOUE

-Raw physical strength and endurance are covered by this attribute.

-Flying

-Characters who fly through the use of a power use this skill

-to increase their flying Speed.
+Thrown Weapons This skill covers the throwing of any object, including people.
+PHYSIQUE Raw physical strength and endurance are covered by this attribute.
+Flying Characters who fly through the use of a power use this skill to increase their flying Speed.
 The "Movement" section of Chapter 5 includes additional information about this.
 Characters may not use this skill with any other means of conveyance.
 A flying character can stay aloft effortlessly for only so long.
 This length of time is determined by the die code in the power as ex-

-SLEIGHT OF HAND MODIFIERS...

-Situation Modifier Watchful target; few distractions +3 Observant target; light crowd +2 Suspicious target +1 Challenging act (such as palming a baseball) +2 or more Unobservant target; target constantly ostled; major distractions -3 Confused or distracted target; crowded conditions; minor distractions -2 Simple act (such as palming a tiny object or sliding a hand into one's own pocket unnoticed) -2 or more plained in the power's description.
+CHAPTER TWELVE

+plained in the power's description.
 Any movement beyond that time adds a fatigue modifier to subsequent flying rolls.
-The fatigue modifier equals +1 for each additional round bevond the maximum.
+The fatigue modifier equals +1 for each additional round beyond the maximum.
 The modifier is cumulative, so one round is +1, two rounds is +2, and so on.

 If the hero has been flying at his normal flying Speed, staying aloft beyond the maximum time requires a flying roll each round.
 The base difficulty for this is zero plus the fatigue modifier and modified by existing conditions.
 Thus, to stay aloft on a pleasant day for one extra round has a difficulty of 1; for two extra rounds, it's 2; and so on.

 Existing conditions may warrant adding a modifier to the

 flying difficulty or having the hero make a piloting roll.
 Don't give the character both, however.
 If you opt for the piloting roll, then only the multi-action penalty and fatigue modifier apply to the flying roll.
 Use existing conditions to determine the piloting difficulty.

 Leap

 This skill governs leaping over pits, chasms, or other obstacle gaps, as well as jumping up and grabbing an outcropping.
-A hero's total leaping distance (vertically and horizontally) from a standing position equals one-quarter of his Speed in feet.
-This skill can be combined with the acrobatics skill for impressive-looking iumps.

-FLYING MODIFIERS ...
+A hero's total

+Flying modifiers

 Condition Modifier

 Little or no breeze 0

 Strong winds +1

 Light rain/fog/smoke/snow 0

 Heavy rain/fog/smoke/snow +1

 Hail or flying debris +2

 Complete darkness +4

+Unyielding obstacles

-Unyielding obstacles (such as trees or pillars) +2
+(such as trees or pillars) +2

+leaping distance (vertically and horizontally) from a standing position equals one-quarter of his Speed in feet.
+This skill can be combined with the acrobatics skill for impressive-looking jumps.

 The base difficulty to go this distance is 2, modified depending on the condition.
 Heroes who want to jump on the back of a car as it speeds away have a Difficult task in front of them.

-Lifting